Create environment variables in Flask .flaskenv

 $ flask run

-We will see that now if the server starts correctly; If we try to execute other commands that require knowing the application instance, the variable called app found inside my_app/__init__.py.
+We will see that the server now starts correctly; if we try to execute other commands that require knowing the application instance, the variable called app which is inside my_app/__init__.py.

-The fundamental advantage of using files to manage environment variables is that we do not have to set the environment variables of our application every time we open a terminal, since they are taken from the file.
+The fundamental advantage of using files to manage environment variables is that we don't have to set the environment variables for our application every time we open a terminal, as they are taken from the file.

-These are the main options that we can configure:
+These are the main options we can configure:

 • FLASK_ENV - Indicates the environment, by default it is production.

-• FLASK_DEBUG - Indicates if the application is in DEBUG mode, default is TRUE.
+• FLASK_DEBUG - Indicates if the application is in DEBUG mode, by default it is TRUE.

 • FLASK_APP - Used to specify the application module.